Sadhan Basu: Biography

 During 1961-62, Basu was a visiting professor at Indiana University Bloomington and was subsequently (1962–63) a visiting professor in the quantum chemistry group at the University of Uppsala.
 Following his return to India, Basu was appointed to the Palit Professorship of Chemistry at the Rajabazar Science College or University College of Science & Technology in 1964, the chair of which he held until his superannuation and retirement.
-He also served as head of the university's chemistry department from 1978 to 1980.
+He also served as the head of the university's chemistry department from 1978 to 1980.
 In 1981, he was appointed the director of the Indian Association for the Cultivation of Science, but relinquished the post in 1982 due to ill health.
 He also served the Indian National Science Academy council during 1982-84 as a member.
 Basu retired from the University of Calcutta in 1985, and died on 5 October 1992, at the age of 70.
 He was survived by his wife, Rama Basu, who was also a theoretical chemist, and their son and daughter.
-His scientific contributions have been documented in an article, Sadhan Basu — a physical chemist extraordinaire, published in Resonance journal in 2013.
+His scientific contributions have been documented in an article, Sadhan Basu — a physical chemist extraordinaire, published in the Resonance journal in 2013.

 Awards and honors

 The Indian National Science Academy elected Basu as a fellow in 1962 and the Council of Scientific and Industrial Research awarded him the Shanti Swarup Bhatnagar Prize, one of the highest Indian science awards, in 1965.
-A UGC National Professor during 1972–73, he became an elected fellow of the Indian Academy of Sciences in 1975 and was a recipient of the Acharya J. C. Ghosh Gold Medal of Indian Chemical Society (1984) and the C. V. Raman Birth Centenary Commemoration Medal of the Indian Science Congress Association (1988).
+A UGC National Professor during 1972–73, he became an elected fellow of the Indian Academy of Sciences in 1975.
+He was a recipient of the Acharya J. C. Ghosh Gold Medal of the Indian Chemical Society (1984) and the C. V. Raman Birth Centenary Commemoration Medal of the Indian Science Congress Association (1988).
 In 1957, he was appointed a Fellow of the Royal Institute of Chemistry (FRIC), which merged with the Chemical Society in 1980 to become the Royal Society for Chemistry.
 He was also a fellow of the Indian Chemical Society and the Society of Physical Chemistry of France.
-The Indian Academy of Sciences issued a festschrift, Dedicated to Prof. Sadhan Basu on the occasion of his sixtyfifth birthday, on him in 1986 on his 65th birth anniversary and the contributors included Jack Simons, Debashis Mukherjee, Werner Kutzelnigg and George G. Hall among others.
-The Indian National Science Academy has instituted an annual oration, Professor Sadhan Basu Memorial Lecture in his honor and the University of Kolkata recognizes excellence in research in chemistry each year by an annual award, Professor Sadhan Basu Memorial Award.
+The Indian Academy of Sciences issued a festschrift, Dedicated to Prof. Sadhan Basu on the occasion of his sixtyfifth birthday, on him in 1986 on his 65th birth anniversary.
+The contributors included Jack Simons, Debashis Mukherjee, Werner Kutzelnigg and George G. Hall among others.
+The Indian National Science Academy has instituted an annual oration, Professor Sadhan Basu Memorial Lecture in his honor and the University of Kolkata recognizes excellence in research in chemistry each year by an annual award, the Professor Sadhan Basu Memorial Award.